Jesse Rutherford (singer): Personal life

-Rutherford grew up with a strong interest in wearing different clothes and mixed-styles.
-He used to work at several clothing stores and used to change clothes five times a day during his younger days.
-His capability of combining multi-gender styles with designer gear pulls out his creativity in this matter.
+He dated EDM vocalist Anabel Englund.
 Beginning in 2015, Rutherford was in a relationship with Devon Lee Carlson, model and co-founder of Wildflower Cases.
 Together, they were elected "2019's most 2019 couple" by GQ.
 In 2020, they collaborated with Marc Jacobs to create a Valentine's Day limited-edition T-shirt.
 It sold out within minutes.
 In November 2021, multiple sources claimed the couple had split after 6 years of dating.
 The breakup was confirmed by Carlson in September 2022 on the Call Her Daddy podcast.